List of Reno 911! characters: Deputy Kimball

-Deputy Cherisha Kimball (Season 3–Season 5, Season 7–Season 8; played by Mary Birdsong) is a pious, tough, no-nonsense police officer, the polar opposite of Deputy Johnson.
-Kimball is absent in Season 6, as she was seemingly killed in the explosion at the end of the fifth-season finale - this was later revealed to be a prank and she is alive and well in season 7.
+Deputy Cherisha Kimball (seasons 3–5, 7–8; played by Mary Birdsong) is a pious, tough, no-nonsense police officer, the polar opposite of Johnson.
+Kimball is absent in season 6, as she was seemingly killed in the explosion at the end of the season 5; this was later revealed to be a prank and she is alive and well in season 7.

-Kimball is originally from Shreveport, Louisiana.
-She joins Reno Sheriff's Department early in Season 3, winning a competition among top police academy graduates; however, she was only chosen after the two front-runners withdrew for various reasons.
+Hailing from Shreveport, Louisiana, Kimball joins Reno Sheriff's Department early in season 3, winning a competition among top police academy graduates; however, she was only chosen after the two frontrunners withdrew for various reasons.
 She is perpetually accused of being a lesbian, despite her denials when asked, and when asked for dates by lesbians.
-She spends her off-duty time with her church group (composed of male, Christian virgins), singing karaoke versions of old gospel songs.
+She spends her off-duty time with her church group (composed of male, Christian virgins), singing karaoke of old gospel songs.
 In one instance, after Kimball states she would be making some major changes in her life after receiving a jet ski, Dangle asked, "You're finally coming out as a lesbian?"
 He was convinced even after she rejected the statement.

 Kimball said that she joined law enforcement because her "past is filled with sin and small time crimes and misdemeanors.
 Enforcing the law is my way of righting all my wrongs, cleaning up my karma.
 Also, they give good benefits."
-When she is the first to arrive at the scene of Junior's "officer down" radio call, and thinking that his gunshot wound was near-fatal, she eventually admits to having had erotic fantasies of women.
-Deputy Junior then reveals he was not mortally wounded, and had organized the scenario in an attempt to deceive her into having sex with him.
-In the course of what she thinks is a conversation with a person about to die, the two exchange information on their family backgrounds; Kimball and Junior gradually realize that they share a common uncle in Louisiana.
+When she is the first to arrive at the scene of Junior's "officer down" radio call, and thinking that his gunshot wound is near-fatal, she eventually admits to having had erotic fantasies of women.
+Junior then reveals he is not mortally wounded, and had organized the scenario in an attempt to deceive her into having sex with him.
+In the course of what she thinks is a conversation with someone about to die, the two exchange information on their family backgrounds; Kimball and Junior gradually realize that they share a common uncle in Louisiana.
 Despite realizing they share a family member, Kimball and Junior are seen being romantically involved.
-In the episode Kevlar for Her, Kimball and Junior are seen at a bar together seemingly on a date.
-At the end of the same episode, Junior is seen secretly admiring a wedding ring, seemingly about to propose to Kimball before shooting her ineffective kevlar vest.
+In "Kevlar for Her", Kimball and Junior are seen at a bar together seemingly on a date.
+At the end of that episode, Junior is seen secretly admiring a wedding ring, seemingly about to propose to Kimball before shooting her ineffective Kevlar vest.